joaopaulonuv/medcopilot/README.md

 ## 🔒 Security & Privacy

 ### Data Protection
-- ✅ Audio files are processed securely and deleted after analysis
+- ✅ Audio transcription happens locally on device
+- ✅ Only text data is sent to backend (no audio files)
-- ✅ No permanent storage of patient data
+- ✅ No permanent storage of patient data on server
 - ✅ End-to-end encryption ready for production
 - ✅ Rate limiting and input validation
 - ✅ CORS protection and security headers

 ### LGPD/HIPAA Compliance
 - 🔐 **Data Minimization**: Only necessary data is processed
-- 🗑️ **Right to Deletion**: Audio files are automatically deleted
+- 🗑️ **Right to Deletion**: No audio files stored on server
 - 🔒 **Data Security**: Industry-standard encryption
 - 📋 **Audit Trail**: All operations are logged
 - 🚫 **No Data Sharing**: No third-party data sharing